-Finding ways to unlock a hidden talent of an individual as well as maximise their performance is not at all an easy task.
-If you are able to unleash your employee’s full potential, you now have the ability to reshape their attitude, behaviour and even their skill sets in order to encourage them to move forward.
+Finding ways to unlock an individual's hidden talents and maximise their performance is not at all an easy task.
+If you are able to unleash your employee’s full potential, you now have the ability to reshape their attitudes, behaviours and even their skill sets to encourage them to move forward.

 The answer is by utilising Coaching.

 Do you want to inspire your employees or instruct them?